 The presumption that a married couple shares that nest egg is a common source of friction in divorce.
 A breadwinner spouse who worked all those years may chafe at splitting the money, or a stay-at-home spouse may feel entitled to 50 percent (or more).

-The divorce lawyers of O'Brian & Associates have extensive experience in property division and high net worth divorce, including the complexities of pensions, 401(k)s, IRAs and other qualified retirement plans.
+The divorce lawyers of Alpine Family Law have extensive experience in property division and high net worth divorce, including the complexities of pensions, 401(k)s, IRAs and other qualified retirement plans.
 We are committed to securing the fair and equitable distribution of retirement assets our client deserves, through negotiation or courtroom proceedings.
 Give us a call today to discuss your unique situation.
 We serve clients on the Eastside and throughout the Seattle area.

 We have experience valuing and dividing corporate pensions and government pensions, 401(k) and 403(b) tax-deferred plans, traditional and Roth IRAs, annuities, matured stock options, Social Security benefits and other facets of the retirement nest egg.